Pop quiz! Which one of these do home sellers find most stressful?

 As long as your carpet hasn’t been torn apart, always shoot for option B.

-Unlike your kitchen, bathrooms, and flooring, replacing your roof before selling will most likely cost you more than the added resale value.
+Unlike your kitchen, bathrooms, and flooring, replacing your roof will most likely cost you more than the added resale value.

 Buyers don’t tend to pay attention to the roof when viewing a home.

-So, in a lot of cases, adding a new roof before selling your house will bring a negative return on your investment.
+So, in a lot of cases, adding a new roof when getting your house ready to sell will bring a negative return on your investment.

 Remember, it’s all about visual appeal.

-The upgrades that make you money when selling are the ones that enhance a buyer’s emotional state when they view your home — and a roof isn’t one of them.
+The upgrades that make you money when selling are the ones that enhance a buyer’s emotional state when they view your property — and a roof isn’t one of them.

-But replacing a roof before selling a house can make sense if it’s in really bad shape or if you have a wood shake roof in an area where this isn’t desirable (most areas).
+But replacing a roof can make sense if it’s in really bad shape or if you have a wood shake roof in an area where this isn’t desirable (most areas).

 A roof inspector is going to state the condition as something such as “great,” “good,” “fair,” or “poor.”